dependency-check-team/dependency-check/readme.md

 ## how it works

-`dependency-check` parses your module code starting from the default entry files (e.g. `index.js` or `main` and any `bin` commands defined in package.json) and traverses through all relatively required JS files, ultimately producing a list of non-relative modules
+`dependency-check` parses your module code starting from the default entry files (e.g. `index.js` or `main` and any `bin` commands defined in package.json or if specific files has been defined, then those) and traverses through all relatively required JS files, ultimately producing a list of non-relative modules

 * **relative** - e.g. `require('./a-relative-file.js')`, if one of these are encountered the required file will be recursively parsed by the `dependency-check` algorithm
 * **non-relative** - e.g. `require('a-module')`, if one of these are encountered it will get added to the list of dependencies, but subdependencies of the module will not get recursively parsed